Frechmatz/cl-synthesizer/makedoc/doc.md

 **cl-synthesizer-modules-mixer:mixer** name environment &key channel-count (channel-cv-max 5.0) (channel-cv-gain 5.0) (main-cv-max 5.0) (main-cv-gain 5.0)

 Creates a mixer module.
 The mixer provides an attenuator for each input and a main attenuator for the mixer output.
+All attenuators have linear amplification characteristic.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.